Vienna Girls' Choir

-The Vienna Girls' Choir (Wiener Chormädchen) is a choir of girls who are between ten and fifteen years of age.
-Formed in 2004 in Vienna, Austria, the choir is a part of the Wirth Music Academy.
+The Vienna Girls' Choir (Wiener Chormädchen) is a choir of twenty-five girls between the ages of ten and fifteen years.
+Formed in 2004 in Vienna, Austria, the choir was a part of the Wirth Music Academy.
 Gerald Wirth, the Artistic Director of the Vienna Boys' Choir, assists in the management of the girls' choir, which meets in the historic Josefsstöckl on the grounds of the Vienna Boys' Choir, which was established in 1498.
+Currently, the girls receive the same training as the boys.
+The choir performs independently and is taught according to the methods of the Vienna Boys' Choir.